Swat District: Geography

-Swat's total area is 5337 km2.
-Swat District consists of two well-defined geographic regions, Swat Kohistan and Swat Proper.
-Swat Kohistan forms the larger, northern part of the district, and is mainly inhabited by the indigenous Kohistani, Torwali and Kalami peoples.
-Swat Proper forms the lower portion of the district and has a Pashtun majority, with a significant Gujar population.

-In terms of administrative divisions, Swat is surrounded by Chitral, Upper Dir and Lower Dir to the west, Gilgit-Baltistan to the north, and Kohistan, Buner and Shangla to the east and southeast, respectively.
-The former tehsil of Buner was granted the status of a separate district in 1991.
+Swat's total area was 5337 km2.
+Swat District consisted of two well-defined geographic regions, Swat Kohistan and Swat Proper.
+Swat Kohistan formed the larger, northern part of the district, while Swat Proper formed the lower portion of the district.
+In terms of administrative divisions, Swat was surrounded by Chitral, Upper Dir and Lower Dir to the west, Gilgit-Baltistan to the north, and Kohistan, Buner and Shangla to the east and southeast, respectively.